 Tutor to bring together the findings from the groups so the knowledge is shared.

 Session Title: Is it working?
 Analysis and Evaluation of Performance

 Session Number: 5

 Time: 90-minutes

 Venue: Water

-Craft: Stand Up Paddleboard
+Craft: Canoe (tandem and/or solo)

 To develop observation of performance.

 To explore evaluation methods to aid analysis of performance.